 Integrated microstepping motor

-Integrated microstepping motor and intelligent drive now available with Ethernet.
+Integrated microstepping motor and drive now available as entry-level step and direction control only.